 One consequence to clerks specifically comes in the form of being put in the position of having to distinguish between legal information and legal advice.
 As previously noted in this report, it is common for SRLs to ask for not only information but advice and advocacy as well, and clerks must be careful to not cross the line from information to advice.
-Most (73%) of the clerks indicated that they have received written guidance and/or training on this topic30 and 77% indicated that they either always or usually feel confident in their ability to distinguish requests for legal information from requests for legal advice.
-As previously noted in this report, it is common for SRLs to ask for not only information to advice.
-Most (73%) of the clerks indicated that they have received written guidance and/or training on this topic30 and 77% indicated that they either always or usually feel confident in their ability to distinguish requests for legal information from requests for legal advice.
+Most (73%) of the clerks indicated that they have received written guidance and/or training on this topic30 and 77% indicated that they either always or usually feel confident in their ability to distinguish requests for legal information from requests for legal advice.31 About a quarter (23%) indicated that they were sometimes confident that they could distinguish between requests for legal information and requests for legal advice.
 See Fig. 17.
 County court respondents were 32% more likely than district court respondents to indicate that they had been trained on this distinction.32